The End?: Plot

-One day, Claudio Verona, a young and successful businessman becomes trapped in his office elevator alone.
+One day, Claudio Verona, a successful but self-centered businessman becomes trapped in his office elevator alone.
 He was on his way to attend an important business meeting with a client.
-He attempts to call his wife, Lorena on his mobile, and tries speaking through the lift communications to the building maintenance technicians.
+He attempts to call his wife, Lorena, on his mobile and tries speaking through the lift communications to the building maintenance technicians.
 However, for a very long time, no one seems to come to his assistance.
 Slowly losing his patience, he pries open the door to the lift but the opening is too narrow and he is unable to get out.

 Unknown to Claudio, a deadly and infectious virus has begun to spread in the city.
 The virus appears to transform regular people into extremely violent and dangerous zombies.
 Claudio wants to get out of this claustrophobic space, but as the events unfold, he witnesses the effects of the virus.
 Suddenly, the confined space of the elevator seemed like a safe haven for him.
 He can only watch helplessly as people that he knows either turn into zombies or get slaughtered by the other zombies roaming the building.
+He eventually meets a policeman willing to help rescue him, who will act as a counter to Claudio's negative traits.

-Soon, he finds himself an ally, and together they try to fight their way out of the building to safety.
+The film tries to focus on the human side of a zombie apocalypse.
+Claudio starts as an arrogant and ruthless individual, but learns to be a better person after witnessing the apocalypse around him.